-To print, I apply ink to the plate, and wipe off the surface, leaving ink in the grooves.
+To print, I apply ink to the plate, and wipe it off the surface, leaving ink in the grooves.

 The pressure forces the paper into the grooves, transferring ink to paper.
-All of these procedures are usually repeated, as I add more drawing to the image to further develop and improve it.